Experiences for the Beer Enthusiast!

 See the sights and learn the history of one of New Zealand’s biggest beer brands: Tui!
 The 40-minute tour will go through the whole brewing process, include tastings and you’ll even get a “passport” with freebies and discounts to claim all over the Wairarapa region.

 3. Wellington Craft Beer Capital Trail

 This is one you can do yourself by picking up a Craft Beer Capital Trail map from any Wellington information centre or cellar door.
 Wellington city is home to 16 craft beer bars, eight craft breweries, and four bottle stores stocking local beers.
-Alternatively, book a guided craft beer tour where the expertise and the transport are all sorted for you.
-Don’t miss some of Wellington’s fantastic places to eat on the cheap too!
+Alternatively, book a guided craft beer tour (available on Viator and Tripadvisor) where the expertise and the transport are all sorted for you.
+Don’t miss some of Wellington’s fantastic eateries too!

 Location: Wellington City, Wellington, North Island

 The most unique setting for a brewery is right here in the old St George’s Church in Hamilton.
 Visit the Good George Brewery and learn all about the brewing process on one of their brewery tours.
 Grab a bite and a beer in their dining hall and even get a free Good George Brewery glass at the end of your tour.

 Location: Hamilton, Waikato, North Island.